 Backing up your WooCommerce based Online Store is maybe one of the most important activities you would like to perform as it will ensure that you will have a restore point if anything goes wrong with the website at some point in time.
 Currently, our WooCommerce Hosting package provides our customers with daily backups for their websites so you do not have to think of this importatnt, feature.

 In the next few lines of this tutorial, we will provide you with detailed step by step guide on how to manually backup your website.

-Once you connect to the FTP service for your account and you navigate to the folder where the Wordpress application is installed at you will be able to get a list of all the files your Wordpress application is using.
-In order to download these please select them all by clicking on a single file and then pressing the key combination of CTRL + A. Now you will need to right-click on the selected files and select the "Download" Option.
+Once you connect to the FTP service for your account and you navigate to the folder where the WordPress application is installed you will be able to get a list of all the files your WordPress application is using.
+In order to download these, please select them all by clicking on a single file and then pressing the key combination of CTRL + A. Now you will need to right-click on the selected files and select the "Download" Option.

-Now that you have backed up the files of your website it is time to finalize the backup procedure by simply backing up the database used by the Wordpress application.
-In order for this to be achieved, you will need to know the database name.
-If you are not sure where to find it please read the next lines of this tutorial carefully.
+Now that you have backed up the files of your website, it is time to finalize the backup procedure by simply backing up the database used by the WordPress application.
+For this to be achieved, you will need to know the database name if you are not sure where to find it please read the following lines of this tutorial carefully.